 We offer a variety of enrichment including contributing to the media magazine, short film awards, screenwriting workshops, workshops with broadcast producers, script writing for radio and presenting on radio (Bolton FM).
 Trips have included a four-night visit to Disneyland Paris to attend the Media and Film Live conference, BBC tour at Media City, Industry day at the BBC to create podcasts and gain skills in editing, as well as a Media Industry day in Leeds.
 Our staff will help and encourage you to obtain work experience within the local media industry and we have links with Bolton FM, Media City, Chief Productions, Bolton News and the BBC.

 To support your studies, you will be required to purchase relevant materials including: SD card, 16GB minimum and a SD card reader for coursework production.
 There is the opportunity to complete a one week work placement in the Summer term.

 Links With Other Subjects

-Film Studies can be taken with almost any combination of other subjects, including English Language, English Literature, Psychology, Sociology, Business Studies, Film Studies and Media Studies.
-Most Film students’ progress to Higher Education and the professions.
+Film Studies can be taken with almost any combination of other subjects including: English Language, English Literature, Theatre Studies and Performing Arts, Psychology, Sociology, Business, Media Studies.
+Most Film students progress to higher education and the professions.

 Future Career Opportunities